Debiased regression adjustment in completely randomized experiments with moderately high-dimensional covariates

 When the covariate information of each experimental candidate is available, it is often popular to use regression adjustment in the analysis stage to utilize the additional covariate information to improve estimation precision \citep{Lin2013Agnostic,bloniarz2016lasso,negi2021revisiting,lei2021regression}. \citet{Lin2013Agnostic} showed that in completely randomized experiments, regression adjustment can improve the asymptotic efficiency of average treatment effect estimation when the dimension of covariates $p$ is fixed as the sample size $n$ goes to infinity.
 However, in modern experiments, researchers can collect a large number of covariates.
 It is important to develop methodology and theory for high-dimensional settings where $p\rightarrow \infty$ as the sample size goes to infinity.

 In the high-dimensional regime where $p \gg n$, the LASSO-adjusted estimator \citep{bloniarz2016lasso} has been proposed to estimate causal effect with high accuracy.
 However, it is under the requirement that the potential outcomes can be well represented by a sparse linear function of the high-dimensional covariates, which can be unrealistic in practice.
-In the lower dimensional regime, \cite{lei2021regression} improved Lin's method by debiasing and guaranteed improvement of estimation efficiency compared to the difference in means estimator when $p = O(n^{2/3} / (\log n)^{1/3})$, without any assumption on the sparsity of potential outcome's linear representations.
-However, when $p$ grows faster than that rate, the theory for Lei’s estimator is not applicable anymore.
-In practice, we have also found that Lei's estimator may not achieve the desired performance when $p$ is relatively large, as we will show later in the numerical analysis section of this paper.
+In the lower dimensional regime, \cite{lei2021regression} improved Lin's method by debiasing and guaranteed improvement of estimation efficiency compared to the difference in means estimator when $p = O(n^{2/3} / (\log n)^{1/3})$, without any assumption on the sparsity of potential outcome's linear representations. {\revone Other research works that consider the diverging $p$ regime include \cite{wu2018loop,chiang2023regression,chang2024exact}, which will be discussed further in literature review (\Cref{sec:framework}).}